kubernetes/kubernetes/docs/devel/testing.md

 # Testing guide

-This assumes you already read the [development guide](development.md) to install go, godeps, and configure your git client.
+This assumes you already read the [development guide](development.md) to install go and configure your git client.

 Before sending pull requests you should at least make sure your changes have passed both unit and integration tests.